PhamQuangMinh17/Robot-Manipulator-with-ROS1/README.md

 Use rostopic list to see available ROS topics.

 Use rosservice list to see available ROS service.

+Use rosparam list to see available ROS parameters on Parameter server.

 ## Acknowledgement
 - 3D CAD source: Antonio Brandy and EEZYbotARM.